Why the creator of MTV’s ‘The Real World’ is betting on Facebook Watch for the realest season yet

 But it’s a climb MTV remains bullish in tackling.

 “We are not defined by any one platform,” says Nina Diaz, president of development and programming at MTV.
 “We’re fortunate enough to have 98% brand awareness, so that puts us in a league of our own.
-We’ve had some success in meeting our audiences everywhere they are.”
+We’ve had success in meeting our audiences everywhere they are.”

 MTV Studios certainly isn’t beholden to Facebook Watch.
 The goal is to match its legacy shows with ideal platforms.
 In the case of The Real World recalibrating around social and cultural issues, Watch, even in its nascent state, seemed like the best option to push the franchise in a more meaningful direction.